Sew your own meditation zafu pillows or yoga mat bags/totes. Updated 10/2018

 Here are some additional links to making your own yoga mat bag, even a cool video, and a way to make a yoga mat wrap….plus some more on zafu’s!!

-onto this site.
+instructions onto this page.

 Make those meditation pillows (zafu’s)